Here’s How To Keep Your Flowers Positioned Properly in a Floating Candle Arrangement

 If you have ever made a floating candle arrangement with submerged flowers, you know how tricky it can be to keep your flowers properly positioned in the vase.
+They usually float to the top.

 In this tutorial, you’ll learn a simple wire technique that will help keep your flowers where you want them in your arrangement.